wenchma/wenchma.github.io/_posts/2016-12-14-configure-nova-with-numa.md

 For libvirt xml details, refer to [libvirt.xml](https://libvirt.org/formatdomain.html)

-> Note.
-It's possible fail to migrate an instance which has been configured to use CPU pinning.
+> :warning: It's possible fail to migrate an instance which has been configured to use CPU pinning.